-MNT has been shown to improve the health & quality of life for individuals with health issues such as diabetes, kidney disease, cardiovascular diseases and pulmonary disease.
+MNT has been shown to improve the health and quality of life for individuals with health issues such as diabetes, kidney disease, cardiovascular diseases and pulmonary disease.

 One example of medical nutrition therapy would be recommending soluble fiber to achieve moderate decreases in LDL or "bad" cholesterol.
 Another example would be using the DASH (Dietary Approaches to Stopping Hypertension) diet to decrease blood pressure.
 The DASH plan contains foods low in sodium and high in potassium, magnesium and calcium.
 A decreased intake of sodium and an increased intake of these specific minerals have been shown to help regulate fluid and help mediate the blood pressure in an individual.
 There are many other documented ways that food therapy can improve health.